-SIS LIVE worked with the Red Bull Music Academy (RBMA), Channel 4 and YouTube to deliver an ambitious and unique project to mark the RBMA’s 15th birthday with a celebration of club culture which saw 30 music gigs from the Coca-Cola London Eye broadcast live and streamed simultaneously online.
+NEP Connect (formerly known as SIS LIVE) worked with the Red Bull Music Academy (RBMA), Channel 4 and YouTube to deliver an ambitious and unique project to mark the RBMA’s 15th birthday with a celebration of club culture which saw 30 music gigs from the Coca-Cola London Eye broadcast live and streamed simultaneously online.

 The Coca-Cola London Eye is the largest Ferris wheel in Europe and comprises of 32 passenger capsules.
 On the 14th November 2013, 30 capsules played host to 30 legendary club nights, with over 100 DJs and artists, in a celebration of UK club culture.
 Over 2,000 clubbers danced in the silent disco on the pavement at the foot of the Eye.
 In addition to the 30 feeds from the pods there was also a bespoke Channel 4 live webcast featuring presenters captured by two RF cameras, mixed with the best of the action from the capsules, a helicopter camera and beauty shots.

 Broadcast in real-time on Channel4.com in the UK and YouTube for the rest of the world, more than a million viewers tuned in and later in the evening, there was a highlights stream capturing all the best moments.

 “We went to NEP Connect because we were advised they were the best in market.